 In 2018, the Australian government passed the Higher Education Support Legislation Amendment (Student Loan Sustainability) Act 2018.
 The Act amends how higher education funding in Australia is governed, and could affect past, current and future students.
-Many of the changes come into effect on 1 July 2019, with further updates scheduled for 2020.
+Many of the changes come into effect on 1 July 2019, with further updates implemented throughout 2020.

 Students who study with the Australian Institute of Business (AIB) and are eligible for Australian government study loans can use FEE-HELP to assist with the payment of all or part of their course fees.
 The upcoming changes will certainly be relevant to all current and past AIB students, students of other institutions and universities, plus those who are considering undertaking some study in the future.

 If this sounds like you, here’s what you need to know about the FEE-HELP changes being rolled out in 2019 and 2020.

 1. Repayment thresholds are changing

 From 1 July 2019, the amount you can earn before you start repaying your FEE-HELP debt will decrease.
 In 2018, you could earn up to $51,957 before the threshold was triggered.
 In the new financial year, the minimum repayment threshold will lower to $45,881.